britneywright/subway_trips/README.md

 MTA Trip Logs

 #Currently
-- price of the pass is hard coded, more reusable if passed in as a argument
+- csv filename and pass price passed in as arguments
+- pass price isn't parsed correctly if it includes $

 ##Capabilities
 - Read csv of trip data